-There are a lot of myths related to fat consumption where the rumour is you should “avoid fat at all cost in your diet.”
+There are many myths related to fat consumption where the rumor is you should “avoid fat at all cost in your diet.”
 This is especially hyped up in marketing, where retailers sell “low-fat’ products, which can be secretively loaded with sugar.

-Now, while fatty foods are loaded with calories which very easily make you gain weight, some healthy fats (mono-saturated or poly-unsaturated) are very good for you as the biggest nutrients (vitamin D, vitamin A, vitamin E) from these high-fat foods are good for your cholesterol, heart, and your overall health.
+Now, while fatty foods are loaded with calories, which make you gain weight very easily, some healthy fats ― for example, monounsaturated or polyunsaturated fats ― are very good for you as the biggest nutrients, such as vitamins D, A, and E, from certain high-fat foods, are good for your cholesterol, heart, and overall health.

-High-fat food (that can also contain unhealthy fats) are also very filling which is one of the reasons why the ketogenic diet, which has an intake made up of 70 percent fat, 20 percent protein, and 10 percent carbohydrates, can be a great method for losing weight, if, and only if, you are sensible with counting calories and maintain small portion sizes.
+High-fat foods that can also contain unhealthy fats are also very filling, which is one of the reasons why the ketogenic diet, which has an intake made up of 70 percent fat, 20 percent protein, and 10 percent carbohydrates, can be a highly effective method for losing weight if (and only if) you are sensible with counting calories and maintaining portion sizes.

-Healthy fats which you should eat (in moderation) as a fighter can include:
+Healthy fats that you should eat (in moderation) as a fighter can include:

 - Chia seeds

-Unhealthy fats which you can eat as a fighter IF you pay close attention to caloric intake:
+Unhealthy fats that, as a fighter, you can eat if you pay close attention to caloric intake:

-No, studies show that carbohydrates are a vital part of your nutrition plan because they are much better at producing glucose and glycogen which fuel your workouts more than protein and fats on their own.
+Studies show that carbohydrates are a vital part of your nutrition plan because they are much better at producing glucose and glycogen, which fuel your workouts more than protein and fats on their own.
 Therefore, in a Boxers Diet, carbs should remain a part of your diet plan ― just not a significant part of it.

 Examples of good complex carbohydrates you can eat: